 UPDATED MARCH 18, 2020 I MECHELLE ACERO-PALMA, MD

 The majority of world's population is now getting acquainted with COVID-19 and the fatality that it brings to every affected person and the community at large.
 The health sectors are exhausting all its capacity to provide care for infected people.
 Multiple collaborations of several government agencies are creating and implementing strategies to address every emerging concern.
 Media industry is giving their best effort to provide information and updates from authorities to the grassroots.
 But one potential preventive measure and strategy underemphasized by most media reports and campaigns include evidence-based LIFESTYLE INTERVENTION.
-A proven measure that can be implemented by anyone to boost immune system response that may immediately address the need of decreasing susceptibility and vulnerability to develop critical condition due to COVID-19.
+A proven measure that can be implemented by anyone to boost immune response that may effectively address the need of decreasing susceptibility and vulnerability to develop critical condition due to COVID-19.

 We will be discussing some salient points that each one should understand so we can have the advantage of preventing the disease spread and most importantly, to get our cells ready to combat the viral invasion.

 WHAT IS NOVEL CORONAVIRUS?

 We should know the enemy.
 It is called Novel because it's a new Respiratory disease.
 We've seen and heard a lot of names such as Coronavirus, COVID-19, SARS-CoV-2, and SARS.
 This is an RNA virus that can reproduce and on its surface is a capsule with spikes forming a crown that's why it's called Coronavirus.
 In 2019 this Coronavirus created a disease outbreak in China where it has gotten the name COVID-19.
 Then the World Health Organization created the official scientific name SARS-CoV-2 because this is the second generation daughter virus of SARS6.
 Scientists were given a heads up in 2003 to understand the nature of this family of Coronavirus.
 With the advent of genomics, they were able to understand how contagious the Coronavirus are.
 And sadly due to mutations, it has allowed SARS-CoV-2 to become a thousand times more infective than that of SARS.
 Hence, a community quarantine was implemented in almost all countries affected to lessen the spread of infection.

 HOW CORONAVIRUS INFECT HUMAN CELL?